-Figure 2.
-Subsidence in the project Area of Review is -0.5 to 0 feet for June 2015 to July 2022.
-Vertical displacement data for subsidence analysis is from the Sustainable Groundwater Management Act Data Viewer (<https://sgma.water.ca.gov/>).
+Figure G-2.
+Subsidence in the Area of Review.
+Subsidence is -1 to 0 feet for June 2015 to July 2022.
+Vertical displacement data for subsidence analysis are from the Sustainable Groundwater Management Act Data Viewer (<https://sgma.water.ca.gov/>).